laurens88/FORAS_scripts/README.md

 - **Missing Abstracts File:** Excel files for each annotator with records missing abstracts.
 - **Statistics File:** A text file containing statistics about the inupt datasets and the merged dataset.

-## Note
-This script is intended for use in research and systematic reviews.
-It simplifies the process of merging and cleaning datasets from different sources, making systematic reviews more efficient.

 # Preprocess script